 Which brings me to my next point...

 I don't like Ellie Bishop.
 It isn't her fault, or the fault of Emily Wickersham.
 This is just my opinion, but it isn't unfounded.
 I think the writers tried to introduce a more "hip" character to even out the more grown-up dynamic that made the team so special, but they were very misguided in doing so.
 I tune in to the show to watch complicated characters solve crimes and issues within their real lives.
-When i want to absorb some quirky, gentle moments, I tune in to New Girl, or something else.
+When I want to absorb some quirky, gentle moments, I tune in to New Girl, or something else.
 I don't watch NCIS for quirky, unless it comes from Abby.
 I originally thought that Ellie would be a great addition to the team.
 She is intelligent, kind, and generally level-headed.
 And even better, she's married!
 Finally, a character on NCIS who isn't completely hopeless or unfortunate when it comes to relationships.
 A perfect straight-man, or straight-woman, for the team.
-At least, that's what I thought...Gee, was i wrong.
-The writers made her a Ziva wannabe, by sending her into the men's room after Tony.
+At least, that's what I thought...Was I ever wrong...because she's a Mary Sue.
+The writers made her a Ziva wannabe (when they sent her into the men's room after Tony on her very first episode, I thought I might have a heart attack).
 Then, when she tried to "figure out" Gibbs, I thought, "man, this kid is dense."
-The writers tried to make her like some sort of genius, with this overly-logical personality, and gave her all the perks that fictional geniuses are allowed: no one seems to mind when you sit in odd places, perched on desks or the ground, and eat nothing but junk food, because it helps you think.
+The writers tried to make her out to be some sort of genius, with this overly-logical personality, and gave her all the perks that fictional geniuses are allowed: no one seems to mind when you sit in odd places, perched on desks or the ground, and eat nothing but junk food, because it helps you think.
 However, her thought process is hardly revealed to the audience, so we get the impression that if Tim or Tony were allowed to spread out all over the bull-pen floor, they'd come up with similar results.
-Even now, well over a year after her introduction, i find her a poor match for the complicated lives of the other team members.
+Even now, well over a year after her introduction, I find her a poor match for the complicated lives of the other team members.
 There is a difference between a "straightman" character, and a two-dimensional character.
 For several seasons, Palmer, or McGee could be considered the resident straightmen at NCIS.
 Now, of course, when they first started on the team, both characters were awkward, young, inexperienced, and unsure of themselves.
 But the actors never looked out of place.
 Emily Wickersham does.
 Again, it isn't her fault, it is the fault of whatever writer came up with such a half-formed, half-baked character.

 McGee, who had matured into a strong, confident agent over time, is suddenly rendered obsolete by Ellie.
-Remember when he was the nerd? or even the wealthy, successful author? where did that guy go?
-Tim started out on the team as the awkward computer genius, and later budded into the accomplished field agent. ellie is supposedly the genius now, and the straightman, and the valuable field agent.
+Remember when he was the nerd?
+Or even the wealthy, successful author?
+Where did that guy go?
+Tim started out on the team as the awkward computer genius, and later budded into the accomplished field agent.
+Ellie is supposedly the genius now, and the straightman, and the valuable field agent.
 Where does that leave McGee?
-He could still be a straightman, but he would need more angsty moments.
+If he's not a straightman, then he needs many more angsty moments.
 The writers gave that to him with his father's death and a few other recent events, but angst is supposed to be followed either by depression, conflict, or a hero moment, the last being the most exciting, especially for a TV drama.
-Tim has had few hero moments on screen, which may be why he has so many in fics on this site.
+Remember when Tony encountered a near death experience at least once a season?
+It's what spurs character development on procedurals of this nature, which is why it's upsetting that Tim has never had a moment in which I was genuinely worried for him.
+He's had so few hero moments on screen, which may be why he has so many in fics on this site.

 I don't know how i feel about Season 12 Tony, just...in general.
 I don't even have the time to discuss my feelings about him here.
 Also remember when Abby was a cool goth with lots of "hinky" interests, but also was a kindhearted person with interests involving the less fortunate?
 Where is the cool goth, who not only slept in a coffin, but went bowling with nuns?